Dragonfly Telephoto Array

 The Dragonfly Telephoto Array is a ground-based optical telescope array developed at the Dunlap Institute for Astronomy & Astrophysics of the University of Toronto in Canada.
 The array uses a combination of telephoto lenses to observe extragalactic objects.

 Its main purpose is to take images of ultra-low surface brightness galaxies at visible wavelengths of light.
-It is well suited for this purpose because its lenses have specially-coated optical glass that reduces scattered light.
+It is well suited for this purpose because its lenses have specially coated optical glass that reduces scattered light.

 Design

 The telescope was designed by Roberto Abraham of the University of Toronto and Pieter van Dokkum of Yale University.
 It was commissioned in 2013 and initially had eight commercially available Canon EF 400mm f/2.8L IS II USM camera lenses.
-This was first increased to ten lenses, and was extended to two clusters of 24 lenses each in 2016.
+This was first increased to ten lenses, and then extended to two clusters of 24 lenses each in 2016.
 The array is designed to accommodate the addition of lenses to increase its effective aperture with each additional lens.